fsitter42/Philosophers42/philo/README.md

 **DESCRIPTION**

-The goal of the subject Philosophers is to
+The goal of the subject Philosophers is to get a feeling for threads and mutexes.
+Threads are a tool to handle different functions inside a prgramm simultaneously.
+Mutexes are a tool, that funciton like little locks, to handle memory safe when its shared between multiple threads.

 **INSTRUCTIONS**